Job Market Paper

 “Biology or social norms?
 Why do mothers take more parental leave?”

-The skewed division of parental responsibilities during a child’s infancy is often assumed to be a “natural” consequence of the mother being pregnant and wanting to breastfeed.
-In this paper I investigate to what extent the tendency to let the mother take most of the parental leave can be explained by the fact that she is the one to be pregnant, not the father.
-Using the division of the parental leave as a proxy for the division of parental responsibilities, I compare the behavior of biological parents (where the mother gave birth) to adoptive parents (where she did not).
-A difference-in-differences strategy is applied together with Swedish populations wide register data that links children with their biological and adoptive parents and contains detailed information on the use of parental leave benefits.
+The skewed division of parental responsibilities during a child’s infancy is often assumed to be a natural consequence of the mother being pregnant and wanting to breastfeed.
+In this paper I investigate to what extent the tendency to let the mother be the main caregiver of an infant can be explained by the fact that she is the one to be pregnant, not the father.
+Using the division of parental leave during the child’s first two years with the parents as a proxy for the division of parental responsibilities, I compare the behavior of biological parents (where the mother gave birth) to adoptive parents (where she did not) in Swedish population-wide register data.
+My results show that adoptive parents, both mothers and fathers, spend less time on parental leave than biological parents, but that the mother’s share of leave is about the same as among biological parents.
+There is thus some support for the hypothesis that a biological tie increases parents’ initial investment in children, but not that this relationship is stronger for women.
+Hence, there is no evidence that the mother’s birth giving status can explain her share of parental responsibilities.
+Due to methodological challenges, it is difficult to disentangle the different mechanisms that could explain the results.